How to do an Annual Review and Save More Money

 My savings are $285 for the year

-So far I can only add in the mobile phone savings, but internet I am pretty sure will be at least $10 cheaper when I move too, saving another $520 a year.
+So far we can only add in the mobile phone savings, but internet will be at least $10 cheaper when we move, saving another $520 a year

 Banking – get rid of your fees and make $100 as well